crums-io/crums-pub/big_pic.md

    and at what row no. they each occur in that ledger.
 That is, in their simplest form (without embedding another receipt), receipts from the same ledger are evidence of order of operations.
 9. **State Declaration.** There's a special receipt a ledger owner can periodically publish, against which all previously issued receipts can be verified *offline*.
-These receipts (a few KBs) act like publish declarations of a ledger's latest fingerprint.
-Aside from revealing how many rows the ledger hash, a state declaration is otherwise completely opaque.
+These receipts (a few KBs) act like public declarations of a ledger's latest fingerprint.
+Aside from revealing how many rows are in the ledger (at that snapshot), a state declaration is otherwise completely opaque.
    Because receipts are comparable, each state declaration can establish its lineage to older states.

-The format has other useful properties (efficient archival of multiple receipts from the same ledger, for e.g.) The last item in the list above hints at a *commitment scheme*.
+The format has other useful properties (efficient archival of multiple receipts from the same ledger, for e.g.).
+But focus on that last item in the list above: it's a *commitment*.

 ## Commitment Scheme